Bundesliga

 Concerns Over Player Futures

-Wahi’s Performance Metrics
+Performance Metrics

 Bahoya’s Future at Eintracht

-The 20-year-old, who transferred from Angers for eight million in January 2024, initially made a promising start to the season, including a double against Werder Bremen.
+The 20-year-old, who joined from Angers for €8 million, initially made a promising start to his tenure, showing flashes of brilliance against Werder Bremen.
 However, his form has since dwindled.
-Across nine league matches, four Champions League games, and one cup match, he has only provided one assist.
-While Can Uzun, his peer, has secured a starting role, Bahoya has found himself relegated to the bench since matchday seven.
+Across recent league matches and cup appearances, his statistical output has stalled.
+While some of his peers have secured consistent starting roles, Bahoya has frequently found himself on the bench since the mid-season mark.

 Premier League Interest